Fragtality/PilotsDeck/README.md

 **Color Ranges**:<br/>
 You can specifiy multiple "Sub Ranges" with their own Min, Max and Color Value on Top of the Gauge to denote "Critical" or "Warning" Ranges.<br/>
-Click on the + Button to add a Range and the - Button to remove the currently selected Range.
+Click on the + Button to add a Range and the - Button to remove the currently selected Range.<br/>
+To change a Range: select it in the List, change the Parameters as needed and click the Pencil to update the Range.
+<br/><br/>

+**Gauge Markers**:<br/>
+These Fields allow to define Markers/Ticks/Lines on the Gauge.
+Each can have it's individual Position (Value), Thickness, Offset, Height and Color.<br/>
+Click on the + Button to add a Marker and the - Button to remove the currently selected Marker.<br/>
+To change a Marker: select it in the List, change the Parameters as needed and click the Pencil to update the Marker.<br/>
+You can use a Shorthand/Template in Value to add a Range of Markers: `$step:start:end` (replace with the respective Numbers).
+The other Parameters (Thickness, Offset, Height, Color) will be applied to all Markers as entered.
 <br/><br/>

 **Grow Gauge**:<br/>